-In the template development of AnQi CMS, in order to ensure content security and the normal display of the page, we often need to process the output data.
-Among which,addslashesandescapejsTwo filters are the tools for handling special characters, but their application scenarios and processing methods have essential differences.Understanding these differences can help us choose the appropriate tools at the right time, thereby enhancing the stability and security of the website.
+In AnQi CMS template development, in order to ensure content security and the normal display of the page, we often need to process the output data.
+This includes,addslashesandescapejsTwo filters are powerful tools for handling special characters, but they have essential differences in application scenarios and processing methods.Understanding these differences can help us choose the right tools at the right time, thus improving the stability and security of the website.

-addslashesThe main function of the filter is to add a backslash before specific predefined characters in a string\These are beingaddslashesCharacters that require special attention include: single quotes ('), double quote ()") and the backslash (\)\)。Its purpose is usually to prevent these characters from disrupting the structure of a string in certain contexts, such as when generating SQL query statements or in some scenarios that require strict literal string expressions.
+addslashesThe main function of the filter is to add a backslash before the predefined characters in a string\)。These areaddslashesSpecial attention is given to characters including: single quotation marks ('Punctuation marks (and) quotation marks (") and backslash (\Its purpose is usually to prevent these characters from disrupting the structure of a string in certain contexts, such as when generating SQL query statements or in scenarios where strict string literals are required.

 {{ "安企\"CMS\""|addslashes|safe }}